-STB Chairman Daniel R. Elliott III Remarks prepared for delivery National Coal Transportation Association April 13, 2010
+STB Chairman Daniel R. Elliott III Remarks prepared for delivery American Short Line and Regional Railroad Association May 3, 2010

-Good afternoon and thank you for inviting me to speak this morning.
+Good morning and thank you for inviting me to speak.
+It's an honor to be here.

 First, let me explain a little about the Surface Transportation Board, since our name doesn't describe what it is exactly we do.